ebialobrzeski/cup_waypoint_editor/README.md

    - Use **"📋 Paste from Clipboard"** to paste coordinates from Google Maps
    - Enter latitude and longitude in decimal degrees (e.g., 52.765234, 23.186700)
    - Enter elevation value and select unit (m or ft) from dropdown
+     - **💡 Important:** Leave elevation empty to auto-fetch from Open-Elevation API
+     - **💡 Note:** Elevation is automatically fetched when you save if left empty or when coordinates change
    - Select waypoint style from dropdown
 3. **Airfield Info Tab** (for airports/airfields):
    - Enter runway direction (3-digit: 070, 180, 270)